Skip to main content Go to home page

 We need to provide the contractors engaged by us with access to the data we hold, including personal information.
 Contractors, like employees, are required to understand and comply with the confidentiality obligations under privacy legislation, revenue laws, and the terms of their engagement.

-We are authorised by law to disclose protected and confidential information for the administration of taxation or revenue laws, which may include providing personal details to an entity or service provider engaged to undertake functions such as debt collection or valuation of land.
+We are authorised by law to disclose protected and confidential information for the administration of taxation or revenue laws, which may include providing personal details to an entity or service provider engaged to undertake functions such as a debt collection or valuation of land.
 We are also authorised to disclose confidential personal information to investigate, for example, improper or criminal conduct or for preparing and conducting litigation.

 Revenue laws contain secrecy provisions that protect the confidentiality of information we have obtained, but permit disclosures, without your consent, to specified government agencies (authorised recipients), or for the particular purposes set out in those laws.
 For example, we may disclose confidential information – including personal details – to other government agencies with law enforcement functions, such as Victoria Police, the Australian Taxation Office, other revenue offices, WorkSafe Victoria and Centrelink, for the enforcement of laws they administer.